ugowe/swift-print-readme-ios-0616/README.md

 ## Learning Objectives - The student should be able to..
 * Explain the importance of being able to print your variables.
+* Explain where the print function displays the text.
 * Print a string literal

 ```swift